 The reason you feel so much sleepier than usual on Thanksgiving is because of the sheer amount of calories you’re consuming—>not only does that surge of serotonin production lead to melatonin, but your body has to use so much energy just to digest all of that food.
 Also, being dehydrated can exacerbate your lethargy, so make sure to drink plenty of water!

 An alternative is to eat a plant-based meal that will not cause the sugar high and subsequent crash.
 Whole plant foods are nutrient dense and fill you up sooner with less calories.
-It is REALLY HARD to over eat on a whole foods plant-based diet.
+It is harder to over eat on a whole foods plant-based diet.
 And those complex carbs break down slower which means a more gradual release of insulin rather than a spike.

 And when consuming foods with a high tryptophan-to-total protein ratio such as pumpkin seeds, pistachios, or roasted soy beans, tryptophan levels in the brain increase.
 This may be why studies show that those eating plant-based diets have superior mood states.
 You heard that right—I’m happier than you omnivores!